Reduce Email Bounces with Verification

 Receive bounce notifications using webhooks

-The best way to avoid additional bounces is by creating an account webhook for BOUNCE and BOUNCE_RECIPIENT events.
+The best way to avoid additional bounces is by creating an account webhook for and events.
 See the webhook documentation for event descriptions.

 With webhooks your server is sent a payload each time a bounce occurs containing the email addresses of bounce recipients.
 You can save these bounced email addresses to a ban list and avoid sending to them in the future.
 See the account webhook guide for more information.